openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

       .width(300)
       .border({ width: 3 })
       .margin({ top: 100 })
-      // Bind the zoom ratio to the component.
-You can change the zoom ratio to zoom out or zoom in the component.
+      // Bind the scale factor to the component so that it is scaled by changing the scale factor.
       .scale({ x: this.scaleValue, y: this.scaleValue, z: 1 })
       .gesture(
-        // Bind the pinch gesture triggered by three fingers to the widget.
+        // Bind a three-finger pinch gesture to the component.
         PinchGesture({ fingers: 3 })
           .onActionStart((event: GestureEvent) => {
             console.info('Pinch start');